 Now, just because the word alcohol is used, that doesn’t mean you can get giddy on mushrooms (well, not the supermarket type of mushroom anyway), sugar alcohols don’t actually have anything to do with booze.

-Sugar alcohols are most commonly used as sweeteners – sorbitol, xylitol and erythritol are all examples you might be familiar with – but, they are also found naturally in many fruits and vegetables – including mushrooms – and this the most common reason why mushrooms can lead you to produce gas.
+Sugar alcohols are most commonly used as sweeteners – sorbitol, xylitol, and erythritol are all examples you might be familiar with – but, they are also found naturally in many fruits and vegetables – including mushrooms – and this is the most common reason why mushrooms can lead you to produce gas.

 What The Heck are FODMAPs?

-The name is a shortened version of their super-snappy full title – Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols – and they are a very common cause of excess gas.
+The name is a shortened version of their super-snappy full title – Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols – and they are a very common cause of excess gas.

-Mannitol is one of the polyol group that make-up the P in FODMAP.
+Mannitol is one of the polyol group that make up the P in FODMAP.

 ‘Unlike most of the foods we eat, the sugars in FODMAPs can’t be digested by the body,’ explains gastroenterologist Professor Peter Whorwell, author of Take Control of Your IBS.

 He explains that, when FODMAPs enter your large intestine, the gut bacteria that live there then use them as fuel.
 As they do this they produce chemicals that can irritate the gut lining and make gas.

 Not everyone finds this gas a problem, most of us pass gas up to 30 times a day often without noticing, but, in people with a sensitive digestive system (aka irritable bowel syndrome or IBS), the gas can be plentiful and also cause digestive issues like bloating, gas pain/abdominal pain or cramps.